GREAT AMERICAN BALL PARK

 Cincinnati, OH

-Baseball has been played along the banks of the Ohio River for more than a half century, first at Riverfront Stadium beginning in 1970 and since 2003 at Great American Ball Park.
-Home of the Reds, the ballpark’s construction helped revitalized the area along the river and is a centerpiece of downtown Cincinnati.
-Prior to Great American Ballpark’s construction the area along the river was the site of the multi-purpose Riverfront Stadium and massive parking lots.
-Riverfront Stadium was a standard circular facility that housed the Reds and Cincinnati Bengals (NFL).
-In the 1990s nearly every professional baseball and football franchise wanted a new single use stadium built that featured seating closer to the field, additional luxury suites and other fan friendly amenities.
+Baseball has been played along the banks of the Ohio River for over half a century, first at Riverfront Stadium beginning in 1970 and, since 2003, at Great American Ball Park.
+Home to the Cincinnati Reds, the construction of this modern ballpark revitalized the riverfront and became a centerpiece of downtown Cincinnati.
+Before Great American Ball Park was built, the area was occupied by the multi-purpose Riverfront Stadium and expansive parking lots.
+Riverfront Stadium, a typical circular venue of its era, housed both the Reds and the Cincinnati Bengals (NFL).
+By the 1990s, however, professional teams sought new, single-use stadiums with closer seating, luxury suites, and fan-friendly amenities.

-In order for construction to begin at Great American Ball Park at the site between Riverfront Stadium and the multiuse arena, part of Riverfront Stadium had to be demolished.
-Nearly 14,000 seats were removed from the outfield part of the structure.
-For two seasons fans were able to watch construction of the ballpark beyond the outfield fence.
-Great American Insurance bought the naming rights to the ballpark for $75 million over 30 years; thus the stadium was named Great American Ball Park.
+Building Great American Ball Park required partial demolition of Riverfront Stadium.
+Approximately 14,000 seats were removed from the outfield section of Riverfront, allowing fans to witness the new ballpark’s construction over the course of two seasons from beyond the outfield fence.
+Great American Insurance purchased the naming rights to the new stadium for $75 million over 30 years, giving it the name Great American Ball Park.

 MEMORABLE MOMENTS